isgulkov/rsa-prep/README.md

 In general, an SSO<sup>1</sup>-like optimization, i.e. if numbers $< 2^{64}$ didn't have a vector and were stored completely on the stack, seems to apply perfectly here due to the "law of small numbers"<sup>2</sup>.

 For working with 1024- or 4096-bit numbers, though, this is questionable.
-Will the allocation and locality speedup make up for the requirement to store half a kilobyte or more on the stack?
+Will the allocation speedup even be noticeable?
+Will the locality improve significantly?
+Half a kilobyte is 1/16th of L1 already.

 Moreover, the modular multiplication algorithm will probably both require a temporary and operate in a number longer than the operands.